CNN Hero: Keren Taylor

 On Friday, November 22, WriteGirl went to the White House to receive the National Arts and Humanities Youth Program Award, the highest national honor awarded to such programs.
 Executive Director Keren Taylor and mentee Jacqueline Uy, age 16, personally accepted the award from First Lady Michelle Obama.

 This is our pivotal moment – our opportunity to shine on the national stage and raise our profile to garner the resources we need to thrive and sustain WriteGirl well into the future.

 Within a community of women writers, WriteGirl promotes creativity and self-expression to empower girls.

 Through one-on-one mentoring and monthly creative writing workshops, girls are given techniques, insights and hot topics for great writing in all genres from professional women writers.
 Workshops and mentoring sessions explore poetry, fiction, creative non-fiction, songwriting, journalism, screenwriting, playwriting, persuasive writing, journal writing, editing and more.

 Public Events- Open for all

-Apply your professional skills, explore your personal passions and make a difference in a young woman’s life.
+Apply your professional skills, explore your personal passions, and make a difference in a young woman’s life.
 All you need are tenacious communication skills, a love of writing and the willingness to show up.
-We currently accept volunteer applications.
+We are currently accepting volunteer applications.